JackShkifati28/BloodPressure-Device/README.md

 # BloodPressure_machine

-ECE-UY 3144/4144 Introduction to Embedded Systems Design Professor Matthew S. Campisi
+ECE-UY 3144/4144 Introduction to Embedded Systems Design\n Professor Matthew S. Campisi
 Final Project "The Pressure is On"